Sexual abuse scandal in the Roman Catholic Diocese of Burlington: Actions by diocese

 The Diocese of Burlington in 1996 created a Sexual Misconduct Policy, and a review board for its enforcement in 1996.
 It updated the policy in 2003.
 At a news conference in March 2005, Angell described the sexual abuse scandals as the most difficult challenge he faced during his time as bishop.

 In August 2019, Bishop Christopher Coyne released a list of clergy with credible accusations of sexual abuse.
 Coyne in March 2023 testified before the Vermont General Assembly opposing a bill that would require priests to report child abuse crimes that were disclosed in confession or spiritual counseling sessions to police.
 In September 2024, the diocese filed for Chapter 11 Bankruptcy Protection as it was facing 31 more sexual abuse lawsuits.

 Prominent civil suits

-Reverend Alfred Willis
+Alfred Willis

-During the late 1970s, the parents of 13-year-old Robert Douglas II complained to the diocese that their son had been sexually abused by Reverend Alfred Willis, then a pastor at St. Ann Parish in Milton.
+During the late 1970s, the parents of 13-year-old Robert Douglas II complained to the diocese that their son had been sexually abused by Alfred Willis, then a pastor at St. Ann Parish in Milton.
 What the Douglases did not know was that Willis had previously abused boys at St. Anthony's Parish in Burlington and St. Augustine Parish in Montpelier.
 After getting complaints from those parishes, Bishop John Marshall sent Willis to counseling and then assigned him to St. Ann.
 Marshall never advised anyone at St. Ann about Willis' history.
 In 1980, after hearing allegations of sexual abuse from other families at St. Ann, Marshall sent Willis to the Servants of the Paraclete treatment center in Jemez Springs, New Mexico.
 He was never returned to active ministry.

 Robert Douglas sued the diocese in 2004 and received a $170,000 financial settlement.